News about research and useful links can be found below.

 Go HERE to see Ben discussing his paper co-authored with Prof Andy Pitman on the psychology of global warming.

-Go HERE and search for Ben Newell to read pieces on the psychology of climate change written by Ben for the online newspaper The Conversation.
+Go HERE and search for Ben Newell to read pieces on the psychology of climate change and articles on Intution and priming written by Ben for the online newspaper The Conversation.

 “Straight Choices captures the excitement and innovative nature of research into decision making in everyday life and leaves the reader hungry to learn more.
 It is a remarkable springboard into understanding what we know and to developing one’s own decision making skills.”

 - Robin M. Hogarth, ICREA Research Professor, Universitat Pompeu Fabra, Barcelona.